tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/03_Cas12a_Variant_Vizualization.md

 align 5xus, mut2cw
 ```

-- Now that we have aligned our structures, let's visualize the Bridge Helix region on the Cas12a mutant, and Cas12a wild-type.
+- Now that we have aligned our structures, let's select residues on the Bridge Helix region on the Cas12a mutant and Cas12a wild-type:

 ```bash
 select resid 890+885+884
 ```

+- With these residues selected we can color them to visualize them easier:

 ```bash
 color sele, red
 ```

+- Let's now zoom into this region:

 ```bash
 zoom sele
 ```